 Several roads in other low-lying areas within the Township do flood with some regularity, which in turn compromises emergency services.
-Flooding also currently occurs on roads crossing Duck Pond Run (Penn Lyle Road) and along Clarksville Road near both the Atlantic Realty Site and near Grover's Mill Pond.
+Flooding also currently occurs on: Penn Lyle Road and North Post Road at Duck Pond Run; Washington Road, Bear Brook Road, and Alexander Road at Little Bear Brook; Clarksville Road at the Atlantic Realty Site; and Clarksville Road at Grover's Mill Pond.
 Some of this flooding has been found to be attributed to beaver dams constructed along these waterways, or within the County bridge structures.
-These dams - combined with downed trees, branches, and other debris resulting from Hurricane Irene, Superstorm Sandy, and several winter nor-easters - raise the normal water surface elevation and reduce the carrying capacity, thus resulting in flooding.
+These dams - combined with downed trees, branches, and other debris resulting from Hurricane Irene in 2011, Superstorm Sandy in 2012, and several winter nor'easters - raise the normal water surface elevation and reduce the carrying capacity, thus resulting in flooding.
 The following streams are believed to be currently affected by such blockages:

-- Little Bear Brook between Alexander Road and Washington Road; - Little Bear Brook between Washington Road and Millstone River; and - Bridegroom Run between South Lane and Old Trenton Road.
+- Little Bear Brook between Alexander Road and Washington Road; - Little Bear Brook between Washington Road and Millstone River; and - Stridegroom Run between South Lane and Old Trenton Road.